 From the 1960s to the early 2000s, the FBI crime laboratory used comparative lead bullet analysis to tie suspected criminals to crime scenes.
 At a certain point in time, the FBI had the only lab conducting such analysis.
 In 2004, research conducted by the National Academy of Sciences showed the “science” behind lead bullet analysis relied upon for nearly 40 years was extremely flawed and had no scientific basis or support.
-As a result, in 2005, the FBI stopoped using these tests.
-However, uncovering the flaws of this science also led to the discovery of wrongful convictions.
+As a result, in 2005, the FBI stopped using these tests, and uncovering the flaws of this science led to the discovery of wrongful convictions.

 The conclusion of the National Academy of Sciences, after a thorough review of the state of the research, was that there was is no evidence to support the theories behind lead bullet analysis.
 Bullets from the same box may not necessarily have the same chemical makeup.
 Furthermore, bullets from different boxes – and different factories – may have the same chemical makeup.
 In addition, the FBI lab was overstating bullet matches even though there were differences in the measurements.
 This makes lead bullet analysis extremely unreliable, despite having been used for 40 years to convict many people.
 Analysis by the FBI lab was used as prosecution evidence in almost 2,500 cases.

 In 2007, the Washington Post and CBS’ 60 Minutes collaborated on an investigative report examining the FBI’s use of the bullet lead analysis and their decision to stop using that method.
-The report found that the FBI first became concerned about the science after conducting a study in 1991.
+The report found that the FBI first became concerned about the science after conducting a study in 1991, more than 20 years before they quit performing the tests.
 While the study supported the accuracy and reliability of the science, two warning signs stood out.
 First, the exact same lead composition was found in boxes of bullets manufactured months apart.
 Second, bullets in the same box often had different lead compositions.
 This meant that each box of bullets did not necessarily have a unique lead composition.
-The FBI now descredits any testimony where the analyst testified that all matching bullets had to have come from the same box.
+The FBI now discredits any testimony where the analyst testified that all matching bullets had to have come from the same box.

 In addition, the Post reported that a former FBI scientist began challenging the science.
 After retiring, the scientist conducted his own tests and found the science to be unreliable.
 He then began testifying as a defense expert where FBI bullet matching theory was being used.